mmattel/EET-Solmate/README.md

 2. `query_solmate` --> `inexistent route` --> `solmate_websocket` --> `sys.exit()`
 3. Missing or wrong `data` in request --> `query_solmate` --> `send_api_request` --> `ConnectionClosedOK` -->
 watch the log, it will continue after the waiting time.
 Can't be covered due to missing details in the response!
-4. When the `response` returned `False` --> `query_solmate` --> just wait the `timer_response` and continue
+4. When the `response` returned `False` --> `query_solmate` --> just wait the `timer_response` and continue.

 You will see moste likely regular automatically program restarts due to a websocket error raised:
-`sent 1011 (unexpected error) keepalive ping timeout; no close frame received` See [What does ConnectionClosedError: sent 1011 (unexpected error)](https://websockets.readthedocs.io/en/stable/faq/common.html#what-does-connectionclosederror-sent-1011-unexpected-error-keepalive-ping-timeout-no-close-frame-received-mean) for deatils.
-Though the program covers the error and restarts completely, it has an impact on configuration.
+`sent 1011 (unexpected error) keepalive ping timeout; no close frame received` See [What does ConnectionClosedError: sent 1011 (unexpected error)](https://websockets.readthedocs.io/en/stable/faq/common.html#what-does-connectionclosederror-sent-1011-unexpected-error-keepalive-ping-timeout-no-close-frame-received-mean) for details.
+The program covers the error and restarts completely.

+For those who are interested in the details: There is an impact on the configuration in the websocket code.
 The websocket `ping_timeout` which defaults to 20s is lower than `timer_live` which defaults to 30s.
 It is maybe not a good idea to have them on the same value and a ping should be more frequent than regular recurring requests.
-For a long term solution, the server should handle ping/pong requests properly.
+For a long term solution, the server (both variants of `eet_server_uri` in the config, this is on the EET side) should handle ping/pong requests properly.
+Currently they are not that stable.
 Also see the envvar `timer_response_restart` in the `.env` description below for additional details.

-## solmate_env.py
+## `solmate_env.py`

 This reads config data from the `.env` file or a file defined as cmd line argument.
 You can also use envvars instead.